ianshulx/Django-Projects-for-beginners/event_manager/README.md

 - Create, edit, and delete events
 - Browse and search for events
 - Register for events
-- Calendar integration
-- Email notifications for event updates and reminders
 - User dashboard to manage created events and event registrations

 ## Technologies Used